jamesc127/DSE_Java_Singleton/README.md

 ## Background
 In this example, the DSE Session (the object by which you will connect to DSE) has been set up as a singleton class.
 In our example program, the `Session` class is used to ensure there is only one `DseSession` in our program.

-**This is an imperitive step when utilizing any Spring framework for development**
+**This is an imperative step when utilizing any Spring framework for development**

-This keeps everything pertaining to the DSE session across our program syncronized.
+This keeps everything pertaining to the DSE session across our program synchronized.
 The DSE Java driver utilizes logic under the hood that keeps track of hosts, data centers, in-flight requests, async operations, pooling options, and much more.
 We want to ensure that the driver has the clearest picture available to it in order to get the best results.

 [DSE Driver Documents Page](https://docs.datastax.com/en/developer/java-driver-dse/1.6/)